 Despite this, some data suggest that many people in the U.S. have not let the pandemic deter them from their yearly Halloween preparations.

-According to a Statista projection from September, planned nationwide expenses for Halloween costumes amount to 2.6 billion dollars.
-Estimates also indicate another 2.6 billion dollars on Halloween decorations and 2.4 billion dollars on candy.
+According to a Statista projection from September 2021, planned nationwide expenses for Halloween costumes amount to $3.3 billion.
+Estimates also indicate another $3.2 billion on Halloween decorations and $3 billion on candy.

 So how can people stay safe while still enjoying this favorite fall holiday?
 In this Special Feature, we look at some best practices and offer tips for health, safety, and fun.